Explicit contest rules

 Multipliers:

 Mults must be detailed in the rules as well.
-"Multipliers are States, Canadian Provinces and DXCC countries" is so generic that authors of logging and log scoring software will scratch their heads.
-If the rules are explicit, then chances are that more submitted logs will be formatted the way you want them.
+"Multipliers are States, Canadian Provinces and DXCC countries" is so generic that software authors will scratch their heads.
+If the rules are explicit, chances are more submitted logs will be formatted the way you want them.

 The Canadian mults and abbreviations could be listed as a separate appendix.
 The same with the US state abbreviations.